 World Cancer Day is a day that unites and connects people across the globe.
 It’s an opportunity for people to talk about their experiences, share their stories and donate to support fantastic cancer charities worldwide.

-We talk to Lloyd about his journey, his aspirations for the future and how we can all work together to help beat cancer.
+We talked to Lloyd about his journey, his aspirations for preventing other men being affected the way he was and how we can all work together to help beat cancer.

 How long have you worked for Club Insure?